SuzyLockwood/vidly/README.md

 # Vidly

-Simple React list of movies application that executes many React basics with common componnents features such as pagination, filtering, sorting, deleting, and favoriting/liking.
+Simple React list of movies application that executes many React basics with common components features such as pagination, filtering, sorting, deleting, and favoriting/liking.

 ## Features